Children Who Chase Lost Voices: Plot

-Asuna Watase is a 6th grader who has been forced to grow up quickly ever since her father had died, while her mother, a nurse, works long shifts at a hospital.
+Eleven-year-old Asuna Watase has been forced to grow up, after her father died.
+Her mother is a nurse working long shifts at the hospital.
 Asuna spends her solitary days listening to the mysterious music emanating from the cat's-whisker receiver her father gave to her as a memento, accompanied by pet cat Mimi, who bears strange red markings on her fur.

-One day, while walking to her clubhouse across a bridge, she is attacked by a fearsome creature and saved by a mysterious teenage boy who calls himself Shun.
-Asuna treats Shun's wound from fighting the creature and later they both listen to Asuna's radio.
+One day, while walking to her clubhouse across a bridge, she is ambushed by a fearsome creature and saved by a mysterious teenage boy named Shun.
+Asuna treats him from fighting the creature, and later they both listen to the radio.
 Shun tells Asuna he is from another country called Agartha and that he came to this place to find something.
 He then gives Asuna a blessing in the form of a kiss to the forehead.
-Asuna leaves hurriedly and tells Shun she'll be back tomorrow.
-Shun, now alone, looks up at the stars and falls from the ledge to his death.
+Asuna leaves quickly and tells Shun she will return tomorrow.
+However, Shun falls to his death, while looking at the sky.

-The next morning, Asuna hears from her mother that a boy was found dead in the river, but refuses to believe it's Shun.
-In school, Mr. Morisaki, a substitute teacher, is giving a lecture on a book which grabs Asuna's attention when he mentions Agartha, the land of the dead.
-After school, she visits Morisaki and asks him about Agartha.
-Morisaki explains that long ago when humankind was young, it needed the guidance of Quetzalcoatls, keepers of the dead, until humans matured and no longer needed them.
-They went underground along with a few humans who joined them.
+The next day, Asuna hears from her mother about a boy in the river, but she does not believe it is Shun.
+Asuna's substitute teacher, Mr. Morisaki, gives a lecture on a book for them to understand about Agartha, the land of the dead.
+When Asuna visits Morisaki, he explains to her that long ago, humans needed the guidance of Quetzalcoatls, keepers of the dead, until they matured and no longer needed them.
+They went underground along with the few who joined them.

-Afterwards, Asuna goes to her hideout to find another mysterious boy who looks like Shun standing on the ledge.
-Just then, a group of armed men called the Arch Angels appear, and attack both of them.
+Afterwards, Asuna goes to the hideout to find another mysterious boy, resembling Shun and standing on the ledge.
+Soon, a group of armed men, called the Arch Angels, appear and ambush them.
 The mysterious boy hides in the underground entrance with Asuna, and the two proceed further into the cave when the cave's entrance is bombed.
 The two meet a Quetzalcoatl who has apparently lost its physical senses and attacks the boy.
 He refuses to kill the gatekeeper, giving Asuna his clavis, a crystal, and fights back.
-The Arch Angels interfere, killing the gatekeeper.
+The Archangels interfere, killing the gatekeeper.
 The Arch Angel commander captures Asuna and uses the clavis to open a gateway to Agartha.
 The commander and Asuna enter the gateway followed by the boy.
-Once inside the commander reveals himself to be Morisaki and the boy also reveals himself to be Shin, Shun's younger brother.
-Morisaki tells Shin that all he wants is to bring back his late wife from the dead.
+Once inside, the commander reveals himself to be Morisaki and the boy also reveals himself to be Shin, Shun's younger brother.
+Morisaki tells Shin that all he wants is to resurrect his wife, Lisa.
 Shin leaves Asuna and Morisaki.